Baby Naming and Brit Milah

 Our Consecration ceremony emphasizes the value we place on Jewish learning and on the study of Torah.

 Mazel tov to you and your new teenager!
-We take special pride when our young people embrace Torah as their own and become Bar, Bat or Perach Mitzvah at Holy Blossom Temple!
+We take special pride when our young people embrace Torah as their own and become Bar (son), Bat (daughter) or Perach (non-binary/non-gendered) Mitzvah at Holy Blossom Temple!

 At Holy Blossom Temple we ensure that the day of celebration is meaningful and memorable.
 Moreover, our holistic approach extends far beyond the simcha on the bima.